 So where to now?
 There was the abandoned ferry terminal next to the entrance but having never been in there, manoeuvring in it’s close environs in strong winds didn’t appeal.
 With black clouds quickly filling up the sky, we headed north to the lagoon known as “The Oasis”.
 The wind was howling off the shore, but with little fetch it seemed a good place to wait.

 As the afternoon wore on, rain and lightning strikes surrounding us as storms passed over and moved out to sea.
 But it wasn’t over for us.
-The rain that falls from these enormous clouds can create an effect of pushing air away from them and we’ve often experienced the strong winds that follow from an unexpected direction, after the storm has passed.
+The rain that falls from these enormous clouds can create an effect of pushing air away from them and we’ve often experienced the strong winds that follow from an unexpected direction after the storm has passed.
 In this case, with the storm now east of us, the wind increased from that direction and we soon had 35kts trying to blow us towards the shore.
 But, the anchor held firm and although the waves increased, Emerald comfortably rode them out with very little pitching.
-After two hours there was a noticeable easing, we turned to the north west and a beautiful full double rainbow spread itself across the sky behind us.
+After two hours there was a noticeable easing, and we turned to the northwest.
+A beautiful full double rainbow spread itself across the sky behind us.

 Bridge Attempt Part 2

 The next morning, with lighter winds, we made our second attempt on the bridge.
 After yesterday’s experience, stress levels were high but at least we didn’t have strong winds to contend with.
-We were already part way up when the five to radio call came, and at the corner, we were relieved to see the two halves start to rise.
-But now, we had a noticeable current against us and with the engine at full revs, struggled to make 5kts.
+We were already partway up the channel when the five-to radio call came.
+When we reached the corner, we were relieved to see the two halves of the bridge start to rise.
+But now, we had a noticeable current against us, and with the engine at full revs, we struggled to make 5kts.
 A boat passed us going out, but we still had some way to go before we were through.
 Surely they wouldn’t close on us?
 The relief when the mast was safely through was palpable.
 We eased back on the revs and completed the remainder of the channel in a much happier frame of mind.

 Our First Sail of 2020